3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ```

 > Hint: Please do remember to fill in your Huggingface Tokens and API keys for OpenAI in pctoolkit/runners.py.
-(You can also change the urls if you are using other APIs for OpenAI)
+(You can also change the URLs if you are using other APIs for OpenAI)

 ## Reference